qvik/go-oidc-mle/readme.md

 Open the authorization url in browser, complete the flow and copy the authorization code from the redirection page.

-Define a type you're expecting from the user info enpoint.
+Define a type you're expecting from the user info endpoint.
+Make sure to use json tags or implement UnmarshalJSON.
 ```go
 type User struct {
 	Subject    string `json:"sub"`